Gortimer Gibbon's Life on Normal Street

 Life is anything but normal for Gortimer and his two best friends, Ranger and Mel, as they navigate Normal Street -- an ordinary suburb that has a hint of something magical just beneath the surface.
 Created by David Anaxagoras.

-I was a staff writer on this Amazon original series, which is the winner of a Writer's Guild Award, Humanitas Prize, and Parent's Choice Gold Award.
+I was a staff writer on this Amazon original series, which is the winner of back-to-back Writers Guild Awards, a Humanitas Prize, and the Parent's Choice Gold Award.

 WATCH SPECIFIC EPISODES I WROTE: